Finding their bearings amid choppy seas

 On top of protecting the SENSUP’s head during flight, this helmet also comes with special features!

-Within the helmet are two visors – a tinted one for daytime (pictured, right) and a clear one for night flights.
+Within the helmet are two visors – a tinted one for daytime (pictured, left) and a clear one for night flights.
 The SENSUP slides down the different visors by pushing down the round knobs on the left or right of the helmet.

 ME3 Lee demonstrating the hands-free feature of the lip light.